aoterodelaroza/critic2/README.md

 patches addressing serious bugs will be introduced in the stable version; all new development happens in the development version.

-The stable version is compilable by all versions of gfortran starting at 4.9.
+The stable version is compilable with all versions of gfortran starting at 4.9.
 All intel fortran compiler versions from 2011 onwards also compile the stable code.
 To download the stable version, click on the **release** tag above.

 The development version can be compiled with gfortran-6 and later.
 Most other compilers will not produce sane code, however.
 The